-You are invited to participate in our public forum and voice your concerns about your drinking water.
-We meet the third Monday of each month beginning at 4 p.m. in the boardroom at the Administration Building, 515 Albert Rains Blvd., Gadsden, AL.
+If interested, you are invited to participate in our public forum/Board meeting.
+We meet the third Monday of each month, beginning at 4 p.m. in the Robert W. Echols, Jr. Executive Boardroom at the Administration Building, 515 Albert Rains Blvd., Gadsden, AL.